Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Rin seemed nervous. "...Just Rin."

-"Just Rin," Tara echoed, nodding.
+"Just Rin," Tara nodded.
 "I'm..."
-She glanced at her mismatched hands—one living, one battered chrome.
-Tears threatened, but she met Rin’s gaze, unguarded. "*Nat,*" she whispered.
+She looked down at her hands, one of flesh and blood, the other a worn, scratched chrome.
+A flood of memories — not from the past week, but from a lifetime before, washed over her.
+She looked back up at Rin with glassy eyes, her expression vulnerable.
+"Nat."

 A soft smile graced Rin's lips.
 "Well, nice to meet you Nat."